tomasxd12/FNF-mobile-basetools/README.md

 this repo is based on his mobile porting repo, this is here for easier access, modifications and using his old deleted controls select menu

 see porting [here](https://github.com/MobilePorting/FNF-mobile-basetools/blob/main/PORTING.md)

+anyways if you want to use this go on, or use the origninal from [here](https://github.com/MobilePorting/FNF-mobile-basetools)